rahul-gharat/dronahq-docs/docs/reference/controls/markdown-viewer.md

 ## Binding Data Option

 Markdown Viewer control is a display type control.
-So, you have to provide it data from various options avaiable in its bind Data option.
+So, you have to provide it data from various options available in its bind Data option.

 The Bind Data option must be specified as markdown formatted string.
 For example: